jjmw/Summaries/MachineLearning/ML_Landscape.md

     - learn examples by heart, then generalize to new cases by using similarity measures to compare.
 2. **Model-based learning**
     - build model of examples and then use the model to make predictions
-    - Use model selection to select an appropiate model and fully specifying its architecture.
+    - Use model selection to select an appropiate model and fully specifying its architecture (incl tune parameters)

 Inference: make predictions on new data.

 ## Main challenges of ML

 "Bad algorithme" and "bad data"

-### Bad data

 1. Insufficient quantity of training data
     - Not always easy and/or cheap to get extra training data